 Below are six bad practices that are likely to cause these visual distortion effects for dyslexic users.
 These bad practices can also make reading difficult for non-dyslexic users.
 But the effect they have on dyslexic users is much worse.

 Dyslexic users may sometimes see the river effect in the text they’re reading .
 This is when large gaps occur within consecutive lines of text.
-It can often look like a river of whitespace flowing down the page, which can make reading fluently and accurately difficult.
+It can look like a river of whitespace flowing down the words on a page.
 There are a couple bad practices that make the river effect happen.

 1. Justified text